Mark Your Calendar for World Menopause Day: 18 October 2025

 Nutrition Matters

 Additionally, focusing on fibre-rich foods can support gut health, which is crucial during menopause.
 Foods like fruits, vegetables, and whole grains can enhance digestive function and overall well-being.
-It's also important to consider the impact of seed oils; opting for healthier fats can contribute to hormonal balance and improved health outcomes during this transitional phase.
+It's also important to consider the impact of seed oils.
+Opting for healthier fats can contribute to hormonal balance and improved health outcomes during this transitional phase.

 Stay Active